thinkful-ei19/trent-ow-teamfinder-client/README.md

 # Overwatch Team Finder
 ## A collection of players showcasing their strengths to find complementary teammates.

+Link to deployed app: https://stoic-ride-303e5c.netlify.com/

 The main goal of Overwatch Team finder is to create a small community of players to make it easy to find players of similar skill levels to form a well rounded team of different roles.

 ## The Minimum Viable Product: